meltano/meltano/docs/src/_guide/installation.md

 #### Unix-like environment

-Recent versions of Linux and macOS are both fully supported, but Windows is not.
+Recent versions of Linux and macOS are both fully supported, but Windows is not (quite yet, see the [Meltano on Windows](https://gitlab.com/groups/meltano/-/epics/115) Epic, for the current status)

 If you'd like to run Meltano on Windows, you can install it inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 You may also try [installing Meltano on Docker](#installing-on-docker), although Docker on Windows is known to have [some idiosyncrasies](https://gitlab.com/meltano/meltano/issues/1261#note_240256080) that might hinder Meltano's ability to function.